Catherinesjkim/node-api2-project/notes.md

 };
 ```

+db: should happen on the server - the server should do the conversion.
+Send only the data that the client needs

+client_age -------> age
+client_age -------> clientAge

 You can only send info to the body by doing a POST or Update

-db: should happen on the server - it's the job of the server
-client_age -------> clientAge
+Through the query string on the API you have access to read extra info for the client.

+GET: Filtering, pagination, send extra data.

+Sorting on Postman

+GET: localhost:5000/api/post?limit=3

+GET: localhost:5000/api/post?limit=3&sortby=name

+GET: localhost:5000/api/post?limit=3&sortdir=desc

+GET: localhost:5000/api/post?limit=3&sortdir=desc&sortby=name&page=2

+PROJECT:

+Blog Post Schema: One router for the Blog Post
+If you would like to test 500 error message, don't save the title

+Comment Schema: One router for the Comment Schema
+give me a valid id for the POST

+Validation: if else statement.